postechDNN/postechDNN/dnn/Examples/L1NNS_Demo/README.md

 Use the function `1.
 Make input file`.
 The input be rectangle polygonal domain and a set of points.
 In the Input object, press the Polygonal domain button to input the polygonal domain $P$.
 Polygonal domain is consisted only of rectangles.
 A rectangle is created by setting two vertices that form its diagonal.
-In the Input object, press the Point button to input the polygonal domain $P$.
+In the Input object, press the Point button to input the point set $Q$.

 ### Step 2: Save the Input Set
 After creating the input set $P$, press the save button to store the input set.